shadman/gesture-volume-control/README.md

 # Gesture Volume Control

-Control volume by gesture and using opencv python, inside files you may find basic and step by step increment in algo
+Control volume by gesture and using opencv python, inside files you may find basic and step-by-step increment in algo

 ## Run:
 > python gestureVolumeControl.py
-this script is using our own module: 'advanceHandTrackingModule.py' to quite, press 'q'
+this script uses our module: 'advanceHandTrackingModule.py' to quite, press 'q'